Travelling with Sisters: Tips to Help You Have a Great Trip!

 Ireland road trip with my three sisters with Audrey Bergner That Backpacker

 Travelling with sisters is a unique experience—equal parts joy, nostalgia, and a test of patience (in the best way!).
-Whether you’re planning your first European adventure together, a family reunion in Asia, or a relaxed weekend getaway, here’s everything I’ve learned after countless trips with my sisters across continents, cultures, and time zones.
+Here’s everything I’ve learned after countless trips with my sisters across continents, cultures, and time zones, from a first European adventure together to a relaxed weekend getaway closer to home.

 1. Play to Each Other’s Strengths